 Geographica Helvetica accepts the following types of manuscripts in German, French, Italian, and English:

-Standard articles (6000–8000 words, excluding references, double-blind review) represent original studies that offer interesting and new insights into any field of geography.
-Standard articles can have an empirical or theoretical emphasis.
+- Standard articles (6000–8000 words, excluding references, double-anonymized review) represent original studies that offer interesting and new insights into any field of geography.
+Standard articles can have an empirical and/or theoretical emphasis.
 The abstract should not exceed 150 words.
-The abstract must be written in English and the language in which the article is written.
-All standard articles follow a double-blind peer-review process.
+The abstract must be written in English and the language of the article.

-Intervention (2500–4000 words, excluding references, one review, double-blind review) provide space for reflection, innovation, and experimentation.
+- Interventions (2500–4000 words, excluding references, non-peer reviewed, submitted per suggestion to editors, reviewed by the editorial board) provide space for reflection, innovation, and experimentation.
 Pieces submitted to this section are encouraged to generate debate, test innovative ideas, revisit classic contributions, and create productive controversy.

-Coordinating Editors: Karine Duplan, Jevgeniy Bluwstein; Editorial support: Jan Zumoberhaus.
-GH publishes book reviews across all fields in geography.
+- Geographica Helvetica publishes book reviews (Coordinating Editors: Karine Duplan, Jevgeniy Bluwstein; Editorial Support: Jan Zumoberhaus) across all fields in geography.
 The language of the review does not have to correspond to the language of the book in order to introduce newly published books and debates to a wider audience.
-In case you are interested to review a specific book, please contact the editors.
+In case you are interested in reviewing a specific book, please contact the book review editors.
 We offer three book review formats:

 - Book Review Essays (1500 words): Detailed and critical engagement with one specific and newly published book that promises to be of significant interest to the discipline.

 - Book Review Symposia (2500–3000 words): Detailed and critical engagement with several books, presenting a common thematic focus.

 - Book Review Forum: Edited, multi-authored collection of detailed and critical engagements with one specific and newly published book.